This content also appeared on the Healthy Newborn Network website.

 Thankfully, Laurence and Yvan were received at Kibungo Hospital by MCSP-trained nurses and midwives, who confidently continued their care.
 In collaboration with the Rwanda Ministry of Health, Rwanda Biomedical Center, and national professional associations (including the Rwandan Pediatric Association), MCSP is improving the capacity of the country’s health care providers to manage the acute care needs of babies like Yvan through on-site trainings and clinical mentorship.

 Kibungo Hospital’s neonatal ward staff had benefited from multiple weeks of targeted MCSP training on Basic Emergency Obstetric Care and Essential Newborn Care, after which a mentor had visited each trainee bi-monthly for several months to ensure they were applying their new skills correctly.
 These efforts are part of MCSP’s overarching capacity building strategy for Rwanda, which uses clinical training to address the leading causes of death for children under five and pregnant women.
-To date, the Program has trained more than 12,000 doctors, nurses, midwives, lab technicians, and community health workers from 16 districts in areas such as infection control, resuscitation, and newborn treatment protocols.
+Over a four-year period, MCSP reached 22,906 health care providers and community health workers through its capacity-building activities, primarily through low-dose, high-frequency training and mentorship.

 One such provider is Midwife Christine Mujawimana, who used her new skills to continue Yvan’s treatment for three months, as his weight steadily rose to 2 kilograms (4.4 pounds).
 “That was my first time I received such a low weight baby,” she said.
 “But with the training from MCSP, we all felt confident that Laurence’s baby had to survive.”